 - Definition: Indicates the proportion of the company's assets that are financed by debt.

-- Explanation: A high ratio means increased reliance on debt, which can increase the financial risk of the company.
+- Explanation: A high ratio means increased reliance on debt, which can increase the company's financial risk.

 - Formula: EBIT / Interest

-- Explanation: A high ratio indicates that the company generates enough profit to cover its interest expense.
+- Explanation: A high ratio indicates that the company is generating enough profits to cover its interest expenses.

 Profitability ratios